“What does your company do?”

 Strong homepage opener: “Spending 10 hours per week on manual data entry?
 Cut it to zero.”

-Your story matters, but not in the first 10 seconds.
+Your story matters, just not in the first 10 seconds.
 Lead with relevance, then earn the right to tell your story.

 Claims like “best-in-class” or “industry-leading” are meaningless without proof.